dib-lab/2021-paper-ibd/manuscript.md

 **Phylogenetic tree of 360 bacterial species that were predictive of IBD subtype in all models.** Tree was built from the GTDB rs202 tree with all tips except those represented by the 360 genomes removed.
 Tree tips are labelled by genomes that anchored at least 1% of the normalized variable importance.
 The inner ring annotates the rank of the genomes, with the genome holding the most normalized variable importance across models ranked as 1.
 The outer ring is the species name with the GTDB database.
 ](images/genome360.png "tree"){#fig:tree}

-## Genome queries into metagenome assembly graphs recover nieghborhoods of sequence variation and establish species umbrellas
+## Genome queries into metagenome assembly graphs recover neighborhoods of sequence variation and establish species umbrellas

 While we were able to identify the majority of k-mers that were important for predicting IBD subtype, 26% of k-mers remained unannotated.
 We hypothesized that these k-mers represented strain variable sequences not in reference databases but belonging to species represented by annotated k-mers.